jsteele619/chess_scraping_project/README.md

 # The Chess Analysis Program

-You can run this code to get user chess information from chess.com, and print out statistical graphs to visualize the user's data.
+This code fetchs user chess data from chess.com, and prints out statistical visualization of the user's data.

-The graphs show several points of analysis.
-I segment the chess games by win/draw/loss by time of day.
-There is a graph for rating progression over time, overlayed with time controls.
-I show time of day played, over time.
-And I show results by opening choices, both for white and black.
+The graphs show several points of analysis including win/draw/loss by time of day, rating progression over time (overlayed with time controls), and opening choices, both for white and black, and the respective results.
+There are currently 19 output graphs, and the ability to create several more.

 ## The Results